arno-th/voltorb-solver/README.md

 | `wmctrl` | Window focus before clicking (optional fallback) |
 | `xprop` (x11-utils) | Reading emulator window class for identification |

+## Requirements

+Python 3.11 or later.

 ## Run

 ```bash
 python -m pip install -e .
 python -m voltorb_solver.main
 ```

+## Usage

+**Manual mode** — use the overlay as a hint panel: select a tile on the board widget or click a cell in the emulator window, and the advisor highlights the recommended next move based on current probabilities.
+You advance the game yourself.

+**Auto-play mode** — enable *Auto-play* in the control panel.
+After each successful parse the app automatically clicks the highest-value safe tile via `xdotool`, detects game-clear and game-failed textboxes, and advances rounds without manual input.

 To annotate a screenshot directly from the CLI: